• Airbnb

 9. Remind them of what you offer

 Reminding your guests of what you offer is crucial for any guests that are expecting more than what you are delivering.
 I had a guest that wanted fresh towels every day, like a hotel.
-Then gave him the code to my storage closet so he could get extra towels, but there was not a weeks worth of towels in there.
+Then gave him the code to my storage closet so he could get extra towels.
 I then gently reminded him that we offer a completely “contactless stay” so no maid service would be provided as this was not a common practice with Airbnbs.

 10. Do not threaten a bad review